Marpa, A practical general parser: the recognizer: The Leo algorithm

 \subsection{Leo reduction}

-The new Leo reduction operation resembles the Earley reduction operation, except that it looks for an LIMT, instead of a predecessor EIMT. \Vlimt{predecessor} and \Veimt{component} are the operands of the Leo reduction operation. \Vsym{lhs} is the transition symbol of the Leo reduction.
-As with Earley reduction, it may be convenient to treat the transition symbol as an operand, so that the operands are \Vlimt{predecessor} and \Vsym{lhs}.
+The new Leo reduction operation resembles the Earley reduction operation, except that it looks for a mainstem \type{LIMT}, instead of an \type{EIMT}. $\LHS{\Veimt{tributary}}$ is the transition symbol of the Leo reduction.
+A confluence which results from Leo reduction is called a \dfn{Leo confluence}.
+The mainstem of a Leo confluence is always a \type{LIMT}.